 To confirm your understanding of the PIK interest concept, review the following accounting question.

 If a company has incurred $10 in PIK interest, how are the three financial statements impacted?

-- IS: On the income statement, interest expense will increase by $10, which causes operating income (EBIT) to decrease by $10.
-Assuming a 30% tax rate, net income decreases by $7.
+- I/S: On the income statement, interest expense will increase by $10, which causes net income to decrease by $7 given a 30% tax rate assumption.

 - CFS: On the cash flow statement, net income will be down by $7, but the $10 non-cash PIK interest is added back.
 The ending cash balance will reflect an increase of $3.

-In this tutorial, we’ll be forecasting the interest expense payments of a hypothetical company that has borrowed subordinated notes with the PIK optionality.
+Suppose we’re tasked with forecasting the interest expense of a hypothetical company that has borrowed subordinated notes with the PIK optionality.

-Listed below are the debt assumptions we’ll use for this particular modeling exercise.
+The debt assumptions we’ll use for this modeling exercise are listed below.

-- Subordinates Notes Beginning Balance in Year 1 = $1m
+- Subordinates Notes, Beginning Balance (Year 1) = $1m

 - PIK Interest Rate = 8.0%